Winter Joys and Woes: Avoid These 23 Mistakes When Battling a Cold

 10 Cough Into Your Hand

-When a coughing fit comes on in a crowded, public space, most people have the immediate instinct to use their hand to cover their mouths and prevent the spreading of germs.
-But while this gesture comes from a good place, the unfortunately reality is that coughing into your hand is actually worse than just letting it out into the open, as the rhinovirus lives longer on surfaces than it does in the air.
+When a coughing fit arises in a crowded, public area, the natural instinct for most individuals is to use their hand as a shield to cover their mouth, aiming to stop the spread of germs.
+Although this action is well-intentioned, the unfortunate truth is that coughing into your hand is actually more detrimental than simply releasing it into the air.
+This is because the rhinovirus, responsible for causing colds, survives longer on surfaces than it does when airborne.

 11 Use the Machines at the Gym

-For everyone else’s sake, it’s best not to use any of the equipment or machines at the gym until you feel like your cold has left your system.
-As Dr. Richard Besser, author of Tell Me the Truth, Doctor: Easy-to-Understand Answers to Your Most Confusing and Critical Health Questions, explained to Health: “If you would not like the person next to you on the treadmill or who finishes before you on the elliptical to be sneezing and coughing and wiping their nose, then do your fellow gym mates a favor and do a lighter workout at home instead.”
+For the well-being of others around you, it is advisable to refrain from using any of the gym equipment or machines until you are sure that your cold has completely cleared up.
+Dr. Richard Besser, the author of Tell Me the Truth, Doctor: Easy-to-Understand Answers to Your Most Confusing and Critical Health Questions, shared with Health that if you would prefer not to have the individual next to you on the treadmill or the one who uses the elliptical right before you to be sneezing, coughing, and wiping their nose, then you should consider doing your fellow gym-goers a favor by opting for a lighter workout at home instead.

 12 Eat Sugary Sweets